GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/backend/README.md

 ```

 ### Prompt State Management

 `rag.prompts.Prompts` is the main state management class for prompts throughout the app's lifecycle.
 It is injected into all API routes which
 require manipulating prompts or accessing their state (e.g. `QueryEngines` or `ChatEngines` in `IndexManager`).

 ### Asynchronous Execution

 `rag.async_extensions` contains classes which extend some of llamaindex's core primitives to be fully asynchronous.
 Some of llamaindex's classes
 are not fully asynchronous (e.g. node postprocessing and query transformation) making operations like batch evaluation very slow.

 ### Retrieval Techniques

-`rag.index_manager.IndexManager.get_query_engine()` contains the core logic for setting up the llamaindex `QueryEngine` for RAG over the current set of indexes
+`rag.index_manager.IndexManager.get_query_engine()` contains the core logic for setting up the llamaindex `QueryEngine` for RAG over the current set of indices
 in `rag.index_manager.IndexManager`.
-A `QueryEngine` is a stateless interface to the RAG pipeline useful for one-shot Q&A over the current set of indexes.
+A `QueryEngine` is a stateless interface to the RAG pipeline useful for one-shot Q&A over the current set of indices.

 There are three basic retrieval techniques: `baseline`, `auto_merging` and `parent` on top of which additional retrieval, query transformation, and re-ranking can be applied.
 | RAG Hyper-paramater | Description |